-The interdisciplinary master’s program in Behavioral and Social Sciences Intervention (BSSI) in the Brown University Program in Public Health trains graduate students who are interested in analyzing the complex behavioral and social determinants of public health, and in developing interventions to change behaviors and improve social contexts related to public health.
+The interdisciplinary master’s program in Behavioral and Social Health Sciences (BSHS) in the Brown University School of Public Health trains graduate students who are interested in analyzing the complex behavioral and social determinants of public health, and in developing interventions to change behaviors and improve social contexts related to public health.

 Our internationally respected faculty members are experts in the fields of alcohol and addiction, substance use, exercise and physical activity, diet and nutrition, cancer control, and HIV/AIDS, among other areas.
 We conduct research with diverse communities in Providence, Boston, other urban settings in the United States, and in international settings.
 We value diversity and are committed to addressing health disparities associated with race/ethnicity, socioeconomic status, and other forms of social inequality.

-The masters’ program in Behavioral and Social Sciences (BSS) is terminal degree program designed to be completed within one year or on a part-time basis.
+The master's program in Behavioral and Social Health Sciences (BSHS) is terminal degree program designed to be completed within two years or on a part-time basis.
 Students must take a total of eight courses: five required core courses, two elective courses, and one capstone/thesis research course.
-The program offers two master’s degree options: the AM degree (with capstone experience) or ScM degree (with a required thesis).
+This program is an ScM Master’s degree with a required thesis.

 GRE General: Required, except for medical school graduates who may substitute the MCAT.
 GRE subject scores will be considered if submitted.